-Affinity® is a fresh amniotic membrane containing many types of cells, growth factors, and extracellular matrix proteins.
-Aseptically processed and hypothermically preserved using a proprietary storage system.
+Affinity® is the only fresh amniotic membrane wound covering, retaining viable cells, growth factors and cytokines in a native ECM structure.
+Aseptically processed and hypothermically preserved using the proprietary AlloFresh® method.

-Transmission of diseases of unknown etiology; Transmission of known infectious agents including, but not limited to, viruses, bacteria, and fungi; Immune rejection of implanted HCT/P; Loss of function and/or integrity of implanted HCT/P due to resorption, fragmentation, and/or disintegration.
+Transmission of diseases of unknown etiology; transmission of known infectious agents including, such as viruses, bacteria and fungi; immune rejection of implanted HCT/P; loss of function and/or integrity of implanted HCT/P due to resorption, fragmentation and/or disintegration.

 All fresh allografts must be maintained at refrigerated temperature (between 1°C and 10°C) during storage.